How to wear Chelsea boots

 An early advertisement for J. Sparkes-Hall's innovative Chelsea boot.

 There was practically never a time when Chelsea boots - or at least, ankle boots - weren’t in style.
-They have been through many mutations - whether they be in suede, snakeskin, shaped with a pointy or rounded toe, combined with a Doc Marten construction or with a chunky sole, they always found a way to be adapted to the different shifts in fashion mores.
+They have been through many mutations - whether they be in suede, snakeskin, shaped with a pointy or rounded toe, combined with a Doc Marten construction or with a chunky sole, they always found a way to adapt to shifting fashion paradigms.